skohub-io/skohub-pages/README.md

 Any issues?
 Please open up a issue [here](https://github.com/skohub-io/skohub-docker-vocabs/issues)

+## Custom Domain

+If you want to host your vocabularies under your GitHub pages domain (so no W3 perma-id or purl.org redirect), you have to provide that domain in the [`config.yaml`](./config.yaml).

+Example:

+Your GitHub Pages domain is: `https://skohub-io.github.io/skohub-docker-vocabs/` Then provide `https://skohub-io.github.io/skohub-docker-vocabs/` as `custom_domain` in your `config.yaml`.

+The base of your concept scheme could then be something like: `https://skohub-io.github.io/skohub-docker-vocabs/colours/`

+Notice that this will apply to all your hosted vocabularies.

 ## Troubleshooting

 ### There is no `gh-pages` branch to select for GitHub Pages